 • Fitting into the context of the existing area – As mixed-use development trends toward larger scale buildings, it is important to be cognizant of the surrounding architecture and scale.
 You wouldn’t want to build a modern 12 story building in the middle of a historic neighborhood of small homes.

-• Parking – Oh, the ever present parking debate!
+• Parking – Oh, the ever-present parking debate!
 Though the hope with mixed-use development is to help reduce the dependence on the automobile, not everyone has embraced that mentality.
 Plus, you will most often have additional visitors who will need a place to park.
 Thought must be given to the various uses and when each space will be active to plan for the correct number of parking spaces for the overall development.

 This is a sampling of some of the issues that can apply to many mixed-use projects.
 However, each project is unique and no matter the type, all projects have their own share of unique opportunities often disguised as challenges.
 As long as these things are taken into account early in the design process, adjustments can be made before they become problems.